 Like most merchant account providers, Paymentsense works on a bespoke pricing model.
 Its team will put together a unique plan based on your sales volume, and the size of your business.
 What you’ll pay will also depend on the type of card payments you want to accept.
 Let’s take a look.

 The above rates are the closest estimations we can make, but – since Paymentsens's fees are largely bespoke, and will depend on the size of your business and sales volume – are intended to be used as guidelines only.

 Paymentsense provides several types of card (PDQ) machines, that allow you to accept card and mobile wallet payments at your bricks and mortar business.

-Powered by industry leaders Ingenico, Paymentsense’s countertop machines look great on the counters of retail stores, while its portable machines are perfect for use in restaurants, bars, or pubs.
+Powered by industry leaders Ingenico, Paymentsense’s countertop machines (pictured) look great on the counters of retail stores, while its portable machines are perfect for use in restaurants, bars, or pubs.
 A mobile card reader will suit cabbies, carpenters, or really just anyone looking to get paid on the go.

 Face-to-face payments with Paymentsense will also incur a transaction fee of between 0.75% and 0.96% per sale, with credit card payments costing slightly more to accept than debit cards.

 You’ve also got contract lengths to think about.
-Paymentsense’s minimum contract length is 18 months – more or less industry standard, however other providers (such as Payzone) offer deals for as little as 12-months.
+Paymentsense’s minimum contract length is 18 months – more or less industry standard, however other providers (such as takepayments) offer deals for as little as 12-months.

-Online and payments
+Online and phone-based payments

 To take payments over the phone, you’ll need Paymentsense’s virtual terminal.
 It’s a secure webpage that can you log into from your computer or tablet.
 Simply call your customer up, grab their card details, and enter the information into Paymentsense’s virtual terminal.
 Then, voila – you get paid.